apache/pdfbox-docs/content/4.0/migration.md

 People looking for an open source preflight solution might check [VeraPDF](https://verapdf.org/).
 The VeraPDF parser is based on a PDFBox fork and was stream lined to fit their needs.
 But VeraPDF is still using the PDFBox parser as possible alternative.

+### Switch to Apache Log4j

+Apache Commons Logging was replaced by Apache Log4j, some of the obvious reasons were

+- maintainabilty and performance
+- flexibility
+- JPMS support
+- lambda logging support

+[PDFBOX-5695](https://issues.apache.org/jira/browse/PDFBOX-5695) provides more details about the reasons and the transition itself.